Mateusz-Dera/ROCm-AI-Installer/README.md

 [![Gradio](https://img.shields.io/badge/Gradio-F97316?logo=Gradio&logoColor=white)](#)
 [![PyTorch](https://img.shields.io/badge/PyTorch-EE4C2C?logo=pytorch&logoColor=fff)](#)

+> [!Warning]
+> This is an <b>experimental branch</b>.
+Things here are work in progress:
+> some applications may not work, pinned versions change often, and
+> <b>not everything will necessarily be merged into the main branch</b>.<br>
+> Use the main branch if you want a stable installer.

 > [!Note]
 > From version 10.0, the script is distribution-independent thanks to the use of Podman.<br>
 > All you need is a correctly configured <b>Podman</b> and <b>amdgpu</b>.